1. Home

 2. Kia EV9

-Used prices from £76,000
+Used prices from £58,000

-Kia EV9 Review 2024: dynamic driving
+Kia EV9 Review: dynamic driving

 9/10

-The Kia EV9 is the only fully electric car on this list, but it’s one that demands inclusion due to the ludicrous amount of space and practicality it delivers.
+The Kia EV9 is the only fully electric car on this list, but it warrants inclusion due to the ludicrous amount of space and practicality it delivers.
 Regardless of whether you compare it to electric cars or combustion-engined cars, the EV9 is hugely roomy, with each of its seven seats (you can also have it with six for more luxury) surrounded by enough headroom and legroom to accommodate a six-foot adult in reasonable comfort.
 Even with all the seats in use, you still get a shade more boot space than in your average supermini, and if you can live without the rearmost chairs, they fold into the boot floor to leave a gargantuan 828-litre load area.

-The cabin looks smart and high in quality, too, even if it can’t quite match the plush feel of a premium-badged SUV, but you are compensated for this by a hugely generous list of standard equipment.
+The cabin looks smart and high on quality, too, even if it can’t quite match the plush feel of a premium-badged SUV, but you are compensated for this by a hugely generous list of standard equipment.

-All versions are powered by a 100kWh battery.
-The entry-level car has a single motor and an official driving range of 348 miles, while higher-spec cars have an additional motor for much more power, but range only drops to 313 miles.
-The EV9 has a softer suspension than some of Kia’s other models, so it rides more comfortably - important in a car like this - and it also handles capably.
+The EV9 has a softer suspension than some of Kia’s other models, so it rides more comfortably - important in a car like this - and it handles capably.
 Sure, the sheer size of the car can make it feel a bit cumbersome in tight urban areas, but lots of sensors and cameras are provided to help out.

 3. Hyundai Tucson

-Used prices from £18,000
+Used prices from £15,000

 Hyundai Tucson Review 2024: exterior dynamic front